 A few Picasso films away from the usual documentation that Picasso live under this and that and still a completely different aspect:

-"F like fake" (Vérités et Mensonges, 1976) treats Picasso from an unusual perspective: from that of the art counter Elmyr de Hory, who fake countless masterpieces (also from Picasso) in the middle of the last century and sold to well -known museums without the idea of having to be based on a fake.
+“F is for Forgery” (Vérités et mensonges, 1976) deals with Picasso from an unusual perspective: that of the art forger Elmyr de Hory, who in the middle of the last century forged countless masterpieces (including some by Picasso) and sold them to well-known museums, without them ever suspecting that they had fallen for a forgery.

 The direction of this oblique masterpiece leads to the wonderful Orson Welles , the script wrote Orson Welles together with Oja Kodar (who is said to have had an affair with Picasso), the actors are Orson Welles (as he himself), Oja Kodar (girl), Joseph Cotten, François Reichenbach, Richard Wilson, Paul Stewart, Sasa Devcic, Gary Graver, Andrés Vicente Gomez, Julio Palinkas, Christian Odasso, Françoise Widhoff, Peter Bogdanovich, William Alland, Elmyr de Hory, Laurence Harvey and Clifford Irving.
 Started in Germany on January 30, 1976, the DVD has been around since April 7, 2006, Cocoduction France, Germany, Iran.